Proof Types Explained

 - ❌ Replace proper wallet verification

 The Bottom Line: This fix is a defense-in-depth enhancement for the display layer.
-It blocks the most egregious fake proofs while acknowledging that payload proofs are fundamentally unverifiable by design.
+It blocks the most egregious fake proofs while acknowledging that payload proofs are fundamentally forgeable as currently constructed — the commitment-rearrangement trick lets any ring member's commitment match any amount.
 For real verification, users should always check their wallet balance with their private keys.

 The Critical Difference